kruize/autotune/design/KruizeLocalAPI.md

 ### List Datasources API

-This is quick guide instructions to get datasources as follows.
+This is quick guide instructions to list available datasources as follows.

 **Request without Parameter**